-- We actively promote equality and diversity through the curriculum and by creating an environment which champions respect for all.
+- We promote equality and diversity through the curriculum by creating an environment which champions respect for all.

-- Our admission arrangements are fair and transparent, and we do not discriminate against pupils by treating them less favourably on the grounds of their sex, race, disability, religion or belief, sexual orientation, gender reassignment, pregnancy or maternity
+- Our admission arrangements are fair and transparent, and we do not discriminate against pupils by treating them less favourably on the grounds of their sex, race, disability, religion or belief, sexual orientation or gender reassignment.

 Behaviour, Exclusions and Attendance

 The school policy on Behaviour – Rewards, Sanctions and Exclusions – take full account of the new duties under the Equality Act.
 We make reasonable, appropriate and flexible adjustment for pupils with a disability.
 We closely monitor data on exclusions and absence from school for evidence for over – representation of different groups and take action promptly to address concerns.

 The school challenges all forms of prejudice and prejudice-based bullying, which stand in the way of fulfilling our commitment to inclusion and equality: